-In the Bible, Psalm 119 is notable for being the longest psalm as well as the longest chapter in the Bible, longer than some books in both the Old and New Testament.
+In the Bible, Psalm 119 is notable for being the longest psalm as well as the longest chapter of any book, itself longer than some books in both the Old and New Testament.
 For this and many other reasons, including the fact that it is split into 22 verses, one for each letter of the Hebrew alphabet, it has become a staple in many Judeo-Christian liturgical rites or ceremonies, as well as Bible-based magic, such as that used in rootworking and hoodoo.
 As part of a magical act, Psalm 119 is often used in sections and individual verses, but given its all-encompassing nature through its reference to the 22 letters of the Hebrew alphabet, I devised this ritual to produce a truly universal, cosmological blessing and empowerment upon one’s own life.
 This ritual was first published in this 2014 post.

 First, a word of warning.
 As originally envisioned, this ritual was intended to be a comprehensive blessing and empowerment of the person who undertakes it, but my experience has taught me that this ritual does far more than just that.
 Through its individual verses or through the text as a whole, Psalm 119 can be used for blessing someone in any number of ways, and this ritual does indeed bring forth blessings, empowerment, and spiritual growth.
 However, it does so in the face of adversity, in spite of adversity, and because of adversity in one’s life, whether that adversity comes externally from obstacles and enemies or internally from one’s own fears, vices, and trauma.
 This ritual, both in its being carried out and in its effects after its completion, will force you to confront the wickedness in your life so as to overcome it.
 You will be thrown into a crucible, and by faith and determination, you will be refined by the affliction that you call upon yourself.
 It is a harsh and unforgiving process, but to those who are willing and capable of taking on this ordeal, it is a true blessing to do it.
 After having fully read the directions, prayers, and verses to be used, if you are at all unwilling or unable to take on this ordeal, or if you have any doubts that you can fully carry out the following ritual to its end, do not perform this ritual.